hevnsnt/Awesome_Incident_Response/chapters/1 - Preparation/preparation.md

 * Incident Response and Forensics: In the event of a security incident, VPN logs can be crucial for understanding the nature of the attack, tracing the source, and developing appropriate countermeasures.
 They play a vital role in forensic investigations, providing valuable insights into the incident.

 #### Anti-Malware / EDR
+Suprisingly, Anti-Malware and Endpoint Detection and Response (EDR) logs are kind of a highly-contested component in IR circles.
+Some people say "why do I need to see the logs of what it blocked?".
+I think quite the opposite.
+Imagine all the layers in your security stack, the AV/EDR is often your last line of defense, and shows you what made it all the way through.
+Please keep them, you'll need them.

+* Threat Detection and Identification: These logs record the detection of potential malware or suspicious behavior on endpoints.
+They provide essential details such as the type of malware detected, the affected files or processes, and the actions taken by the software (e.g., quarantine, deletion).
+* Investigating Incidents: In the event of a security incident, these logs can provide crucial forensic evidence.
+They can help trace the origin of a malware infection, the systems or data that were affected, the behavior of the malware, and the timeline of the incident.
+* Remediation Efforts: Anti-Malware/EDR logs provide valuable information about the malicious software or actions that have been taken on an infected system.
+This information can aid in the remediation process by identifying what needs to be cleaned, restored, or patched.
+* Performance Monitoring: Logs can provide insights into the performance of the anti-malware or EDR solution itself, including how often it scans, how many threats it detects, and whether it's up to date.
+This can help identify any issues with the solution that may need addressing.
+* Regulatory Compliance: Many regulatory frameworks require organizations to have anti-malware controls in place and to be able to demonstrate their effectiveness.
+Logs from these tools can provide the evidence needed to demonstrate compliance with these requirements.
+* Trend Analysis and Predictive Security: By analyzing these logs over time, security teams can identify trends in threats faced by the organization.
+This can inform future security measures, such as additional training in specific threat areas.
+* Incident Response and Forensics: Anti-Malware/EDR logs are pivotal in incident response activities as they provide detailed information about the incident, including the type of malware, its behavior, and the affected endpoints.
+These details are valuable for forensic investigations and help design strategies to prevent similar incidents in the future.

 #### Endpoint Command Line (Often overlooked, but is a GOLDMINE for Awesome Incident Response)
+Ooooooooh command line logs.
+When we have them the identificaiton phase goes so soothly.
+Guess how often we have them?
+Normally, this answer would be **NEVER** but over the last couple years, more and more EDR systems have been keeping them.
+Thank you!

+* Detecting Malicious Activity: Many types of malware and attacks involve the execution of suspicious commands.
+Monitoring and logging command line activity can help to detect these activities.
+For instance, certain types of commands, such as those that disable security controls or establish remote connections, may indicate malicious activity.
+* Investigating Incidents: Command-line logs can provide critical forensic evidence in the event of a security incident.
+They can help trace the actions taken by an attacker, the systems or data that were targeted, and the timeline of the incident.
+* Understanding Attacker Techniques: By examining the command-line activities recorded in the logs, security analysts can gain insights into the techniques, tactics, and procedures (TTPs) used by attackers.
+This understanding can inform the development of new defensive measures or the enhancement of existing ones.
+* Identifying Insider Threats: Abnormal command line activity can also indicate malicious actions by an insider.
+For example, a user running commands they typically do not use or do not have the necessary permissions for could suggest an insider threat.
+* Compliance: Certain regulations may require the logging and monitoring of user activities, including command-line activities.
+Command-line logs can provide evidence needed to demonstrate compliance with these regulatory requirements.
+* Prevention of Future Attacks: Command-line logs offer visibility into the past actions of an attacker, which can be used to prevent similar future attacks.
+By analyzing these logs, security teams can develop new rules and heuristics to identify similar activities in the future.
+* Incident Response and Forensics: These logs provide granular details about actions performed on an endpoint, which can be critical during incident response and forensic investigations.
+They help understand the attacker's steps and behavior, aiding in timely remediation and future prevention.

 #### DHCP
+* IP Address Tracking: DHCP logs contain information about the allocation of IP addresses within the network.
+If a security incident occurs, this information can help identify the device involved.
+* Device Identification: DHCP logs often include the MAC address of devices, providing a way to identify a particular device within the network.
+This can be useful when dealing with rogue devices or tracking down a device involved in a security incident.
+* Identifying Anomalous Activity: Unusual DHCP activity, such as an unexpected surge in IP address requests, can be an indicator of malicious activity.
+For example, a sudden influx of requests could suggest a Denial of Service (DoS) attack, or the presence of a worm spreading through the network.
+* Network Troubleshooting: DHCP logs can also help in troubleshooting network connectivity issues.
+They can show if and when a device has been assigned an IP address, which can help identify potential network configuration problems.
+* Compliance: For some industries, logging of DHCP transactions is a requirement for regulatory compliance.
+For instance, if an audit requires an organization to account for data flow within the network, DHCP logs can provide some of the necessary information.
+* Incident Response and Forensics: DHCP logs are instrumental during a cybersecurity incident response.
+They help in identifying which devices were assigned which IP addresses at the time of the incident, helping to trace back potential threat actors.
+They're also important for forensic investigations, offering vital information about the network activities at a specific time.

 ### Email Filtering / Spam Filtering